amurthy1/dagan_torch/README.md

 To measure the quality of the DAGAN, classifiers were trained both with and without DAGAN augmentations to see if there was improvement in classifier accuracy with augmentations.
 The original paper showed improvement on the omniglot dataset using 5, 10, and 15 images per class to train the classifier.
 As expected, the fewer samples used, the more impactful the augmentations were.

 This PyTorch implementation showed statistically significant improvment on the omniglot dataset with 1-4 samples per class but had negligible gains with 5+ samples per class.
-Classifier accuracies and statistical significance of improvement can be found below (More details on confidence interval methodology in Technical Details section).
+Classifier accuracies and statistical significance of improvement can be found below (More details on confidence interval methodology [can be found below](#classifier_train)).

 ## 4. Training your own DAGAN <a name="train"></a>